nukezie/Mind-Control-Techniques-and-Methods-of-Prevention/README.md

 ## Disclaimer ⚠️

 This repository is for educational and protective purposes only.
 The content is designed to help individuals identify and protect themselves from psychological manipulation.
 This research should be used responsibly and ethically, with the sole purpose of protection and awareness.
 It should never be used to harm or manipulate others.
 If you believe you are experiencing manipulation, seek professional help.

+## Contributing 🤝

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## License ⚖️

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.